 2) Our project has been featured in two articles from the Ellen MacArthur Foundation detailing the ways collaborative consumption fuels this much-needed shift into a more sustainable economy for people and the planet (you can read them here and here).
 Borrowing things you only need occasionally and then putting them back for the next person to use is already one aspect of the Circular Economy.
 Our spaces allow people to access camping gear, tools, board games, children’s toys, sports equipment and event supplies without individually buying them to own.
 All those resources involved in the creation and shipping of products are saved by people recirculating the same items over and over again within a community.

 3) We also partner with organizations who advocate for repair and reuse.
 Repair Cafe Toronto runs repairathons every Sunday at our 830 St Clair West location to help people repair all kinds of broken items to save them from going to landfill.
-Boomerang Bags Toronto runs free workshops out of our 1803 Danforth ave space to turn unwanted and dead-stock fabric into reusable bags (there’s a workshop coming up this month!).
+Boomerang Bags Toronto runs free workshops at our Makerspace to turn unwanted and dead-stock fabric into reusable bags.

 “The miracle is this, the more we share, the more we have.” – Leonard Nimoy